4k4xs4pH1r3/blackarch/docs/BlackArch-tunning.md

 #
 reboot
 #
-3. Use the combo pamac + octopi + yaourt + pacaur + pacman + pamac-aur + aurman + pikaur +  kalu +with the respective notifiers and use as default deepin as your wm..
+3. Use the combo pacman with the respective notifiers and use as default deepin as your wm...
 This 'll made You happy!
 #
-pacman -S pacaur
+Letś install the components
 #
-pacman -S yaourt
+pacman -S pacaur yaourt octopi pamac xorg xorg-server deepin deepin-extra
 #
-pacman -S octopi
-#
-pacman -S pamac
+pacaur -S pikaur kalu pamac
-#
-pacman -S xorg xorg-server
-#
-pacman -S deepin
-#
-pacman -S deepin-extra
 #
 systemctl start lightdm.service
 #